nakabonne/site/content/posts/an-introduction-to-progressive-delivery.md

 ---
 title: "An Introduction to Progressive Delivery"
-description: "Learn about Progressive Delivery, the term which describes the way to improve delivery times for new product features."
+description: "Learn about Progressive Delivery, the term which describes the way to improve deliveries for new product features."
-date: 2020-06-13
+date: 2020-06-14
 tags: ["devops"]
 draft: false
+images: ["/img/BlastRadius.jpg"]
 ---

 As reported by DORA's [The Accelerate State of DevOps Report](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf), elite performers deploy code to production a bunch of times a day,